Dehan001/Dehan001.github.io/content/authors/admin/_index.md

       - Data Mining and Warehousing
       - Artificial Intelligence
       - Theory of Computation & Automata
+    Summary: |
       Thesis on _BaTEClaCor: A Novel Dataset for Bangla Text Error Classification and Correction_.
 Supervised by [A K M Mahbubur Rahman, PhD](http://iub.ac.bd/academics/departments/cse/faculty-and-staff/akmmrahman).
 Presented papers at EMNLP (2023) conference with the contributions being published in 2 conferences.
+    Summary: |
+     Thesis on _Why LLMs are awesome_.
+Supervised by [Prof Joe Smith](https://example.com).
+Presented papers at 5 IEEE conferences with the contributions being published in 2 Springer journals.

     #  button:
     #    text: 'Read Thesis'